 Chris Lattner was a guest on a Swift panel during WWDC a few weeks ago.
 Here are some quotes I found interesting, edited for brevity and clarity.
-(I’m focusing on Chris Lattner here, but the other panelists — Kamilah Taylor, Kevin Ballard, and Jesse Squires — also had interesting things to say.
+(I’m focusing on Chris Lattner here, but the other panelists — Kamilah Taylor, Lily Ballard, and Jesse Squires — also had interesting things to say.
 You should really watch the whole thing if you can.)

 On the debate whether the open Swift evolution process is a good thing